oakes/java-assignments/curriculum/22-hibernate-query-methods-and-joins.md

 }
 ```

 Then add the necessary parameter to the `/` route.
-Note that we used a boxed integer (`Integer`) rather than the primitive version (`int`).
+We need to use a boxed integer (`Integer`) rather than the primitive version (`int`).
 This is because the boxed version can be set to null, whereas the primitive version must have a value set.
 We want this parameter to be optional, and the only way to make it so is to allow it to be set to null:

 ```java
 @Controller